1jour1vin

 Saint Nicolas de Bourgueil wine, a product of Touraine

-Saint Nicolas de Bourgueil wine, three different terroirs
+Saint Nicolas de Bourgueil wine: three distinct terroirs

-Saint-Nicolas de Bourgueil wine, in the heart of the Loire Valley vineyards
+Saint-Nicolas de Bourgueil wine, at the heart of the Loire Valley wine region

-Saint-Nicolas de Bourgueil is a wine produced in the Loire Valley vineyards.
-The Loire Valley stretches from west to east, from the mouth of the Loire River in Nantes and Saint-Nazaire to central France, in Nevers and Bourges.
+Saint-Nicolas de Bourgueil is a wine produced in the Loire Valley.
+The Loire Valley stretches from west to east, from the mouth of the Loire River at Nantes and Saint-Nazaire to central France, at Nevers and Bourges.

-The Loire Valley thus produces a wide variety of wines within the same vineyard.
-The Atlantic Ocean brings mildness, while the climate of northern France brings freshness.
+The Loire Valley thus produces a wide variety of wines within a single vineyard.
+The Atlantic Ocean lends it its mildness, while the climate of northern France provides its freshness.

-The Loire Valley is divided into four main wine-growing sub-regions, which are, from west to east: the Nantes region, Anjou-Saumur, Touraine, and the Centre Loire.
-Saint-Nicolas de Bourgueil wines belong to Touraine.
+The Loire Valley is divided into four main wine-growing subregions, which are, from west to east: the Nantes region, Anjou-Saumur, Touraine, and the Central Loire.
+Saint-Nicolas de Bourgueil wines belong to the Touraine region.
 They are produced in Saint-Nicolas de Bourgueil, a commune in the Indre-et-Loire department, a few kilometers north of the Loire River.

-The subsoil plays a key role in the profile of Saint-Nicolas de Bourgueil wines.
-It consists of sand and gravel, but also clay.
+The subsoil plays a crucial role in shaping the character of Saint-Nicolas de Bourgueil wines.
+It consists of sand and gravel, as well as clay.

 The Saint-Nicolas de Bourgueil appellation covers an area of approximately 1,000 hectares.